zmancekpali/UOE-Dissertation-2024/README.md

   - [Data]() — This folder contains the leaf trait data of the 34 species chosen for the dissertation.
   - [The script]() — This folder contains the scripts for the code used for this project.
 For the code containing the statistics only, see [Stats_only]().
   - [Plots]() - this folder contains the plots created with the code from the scripts above.
-  - [Additional files]() - This folder contains any additional files used throughout this dissertation, including the original 2-page plan and process images.
+  - [Additional files]() - This folder contains any additional files used throughout this dissertation, including the original 2-page plan and the package bibliography.

 __________
 ## Coding etiquette for this repository: